Text-mode access using PuTTY#

 accordingly.

-Within the category Session, in the field ‘Host Name’, type in <vsc-loginnode>, which is the name of the login node of the VSC cluster you want to connect to.
+Within the category ‘Session’, in the field ‘Host Name’, type in a valid hostname of the login node of the VSC cluster you want to connect to.

 In the category Connection > Data, in the field ‘Auto-login username’, put in <vsc-account>, which is your VSC username that you have received by mail after your request was approved.